 FSBO Objection Six: We don’t want to pay commission.

 Commission might be the objection that every agent dreads most.
-But it doesn’t have to be!
+But it doesn’t have to be that way!
 With the right approach, you can gently inform FSBO sellers that they won’t lose money by working with you — in fact, they might net more money than they originally anticipated.

 Maybe they'll tell you that with the new house they plan to buy, they need every dime.
 Then you say: